kuhumcst/texton/INSTALL.md

 The repo https://github.com/kuhumcst/texton-Java contains the Java code of the central hub.
 Make sure that the local git repositories texton-Java and Bracmat (see above) share the same parent folder.
 You can clone whereever you want, e.g. in your home folder.
-It is important that the script can `see' ../Bracmat/java-JNI/java.
+It is important that the script can 'see' ../Bracmat/java-JNI/java.
 See the build.xml file.
 ```bash
 $> git clone https://github.com/kuhumcst/texton-Java.git
 $> cd texton-Java